SimonAB/nvim-config/docs/INSTALLATION_GUIDE.md

 Standard installation.
 Ensure Homebrew is installed for x86_64 architecture.

-### Linux Support
+### Arch Linux

-This configuration is configured for macOS but should work on Linux with modifications:
+This configuration is fully supported on Arch Linux.
+Key differences from macOS:

-- Replace Skim with Zathura or Okular for LaTeX preview
+- **PDF Viewer**: Use Zathura or Okular instead of Skim for LaTeX SyncTeX
+- **Package Manager**: Use `pacman` for official packages and `yay`/`paru` for AUR packages
+- **Zathura Configuration**: VimTeX may configure inverse search automatically.
+If manual configuration is needed, use VimTeX's built-in function (see Zathura configuration section above)
+- **Font Installation**: Install Nerd Fonts via AUR instead of Homebrew casks

+### Other Linux Distributions

+This configuration should work on other Linux distributions with modifications:
+- Replace package manager commands (`pacman` → `apt`/`dnf`/`zypper`)
+- Use appropriate PDF viewer (Zathura, Okular, or Evince)
-- Adjust paths in shell scripts
+- Adjust paths in shell scripts for your distribution
-- Install tools via apt/dnf instead of brew
+- Install AUR packages from source or use distribution-specific alternatives

 ## Next Steps